radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 # Chapter 3: Global Identity Viewer

-After the configuration outlined in Chapter 2 is completed, the Global Identity Viewer is accessible from the RadiantOne Insights, Reports and Administration Console.
-Any user that is a member of RadiantOne Directory Administrator, Global ID Viewer Design, Global ID Viewer Write or Read Only roles can log into the Insights, Reports and Administration Console and access the Global Identity Viewer.
+After the configuration outlined in Chapter 2 is completed, the Global Identity Viewer is accessible from the RadiantOne Global Identity Viewer Console.
+Any user that is a member of RadiantOne Directory Administrator, Global ID Viewer Design, Global ID Viewer Write or Read Only roles can log into the Global Identity Viewer Console and access the Global Identity Viewer.
 For details on the RadiantOne delegated admin roles, see the RadiantOne System Administration Guide.

 ## Logging in with Two-factor Authentication